kranika/MazeLearner/README.md

 `pip freeze > requirements.txt`

-* Install the required modules in the `requirements.txt` file bu running the following command:
+* Install the required modules in the `requirements.txt` file by running the following command:

 `pip install -r requirements.txt`